jibf/agent_hard_benchmark/NexusBench/README_LOCAL_SAVING.md

 4. **Backup important results**: Copy results to safe locations

+5. **Complex numbers are handled automatically**: NexusBench now ships with a smarter JSON encoder that transparently converts otherwise non-serialisable objects (like complex numbers) into a safe representation.
+You no longer need to worry about `Object of type complex is not JSON serializable` errors when saving results locally.

 ## Troubleshooting

 - **Permission errors**: Ensure the output directory is writable